graphcommerce-org/graphcommerce/docs/magento/readme.md

 For Adobe Commerce:
 `Stores -> Attributes -> Customer Address -> street -> Lines Count`

+### Remove URL suffixes from products and categorories (optional)

+GraphCommerce does not support URL suffixes, because Next.js can not handle urls ending in `.html`.
+When migrating from an existing shop, GraphCommerce will automatically redirect to the suffix-less URL.
+However, GraphCommerce will need to do an additional query to Magento to find the route.

+If you are starting out from a new project, we recommend to remove the URL suffixes from products and categories.

+Remove the URL suffixes from products and categories. (default is `.html`) `Stores -> Configuration -> Catalog -> Catalog -> Search Engine Optimization -> Product URL Suffix` `Stores -> Configuration -> Catalog -> Catalog -> Search Engine Optimization -> Category URL Suffix`

 ## Optional packages

 - [Store Pickup / MSI](https://github.com/graphcommerce-org/graphcommerce/tree/main/packages/magento-cart-pickup)